jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ## 11) Live and learn from life

-All of the best writers have taken from rich and varied life experiences to create stories and prose that we can't help but love.
+You must take from a rich and varied life experiences to create stories and prose that we can't help but love.

 A richly lived life full of tragedy and triumph is how you develop your "brand voice".